lelaniparker/MERN-Assessment/README.md

 # MERN Assessment

+## AnalyzeVit

+A vitamin comparison website.

 by Carlie, Lelani and Tony

 ## Purpose
+The purpose of AnalyzeVit is to compare the vitamin content of various vitamins tablets to

 ## Functionality / features

+Some of the proposed features include:
+* A search function
+* A blog
+* A user login section and the ability to save vitamins to a wishlist/comparison list

 ## Target audience

+While the expected audience could be vast, the target audience for this MVP is a young, urban professional.

 ## Tech stack
+MERN duh.

+Our tech stack will be:

+Database: Mongo DB
+Backend: Node with Express
+Frontend: React

 ## Dataflow Diagram